This post may contain affiliate links where we earn a commission from qualifying purchases.

 You’re done!
 Hang it on a tree outside for a spooky outdoor decoration.

 By using sturdy plastic cups and vinyl you’re going to get a more durable decoration than something made of paper.
+Ours got forgotten outside all winter and a couple made it through until spring!
 Still, if you have particularly bad weather these might not last.

 If you’re concerned about them breaking, hang your ghosts under a covered porch away from the rain.